MRGilak/moonwalk/_notes/Robotics/Mathematical Modeling of a Single Leg Robot.md

 layout: note
 title: "Mathematical Modeling of a Single Leg Robot"
 date: 2025-08-07
-excerpt: "# General Overview of the Problem"
+excerpt: "Process of modeling a single leg robot"
 ---

 # General Overview of the Problem